 The collapse of effective parenting, and concomitant refusal by authorities to take punitive action against parents who neglect their children, must be examined by the Royal Commission.
 In terms of the many urban Aboriginal parents who actually justify their offspring’s criminality as the endemic right of all victims of Stolen Generation and cultural colonialism, must be challenged.
 Nothing justifies victimisation of one’s fellow citizens.

 When past child intervention files are finally examined for alacrity, particular attention should be focused on the then Department of Community Development’s general welfare file 7/77 and the events which flowed from that historic outcome, including the original book Take this child, by Barbara Cummings; and its political hijacking by the then Commissioner for Human Rights.

-The HR&EOC’s distortions of history has spawned a legacy victimism and social irresponsibility which has facilitated and promoted destructive parenting.
-For many NT children, this has launched them through a doorless corridor to a life of nihilism, crime and violence.
+The HR&EOC’s distortions of history has spawned a legacy of victimism and social irresponsibility which has facilitated and promoted destructive parenting.
+For many NT children, this has launched them through a doorless corridor to a life of nihilism, crime, and violence.
 Only the publicised truth of historical events, whatever this may prove to be, will suffice to regulate destructive parental behavior.

 Aboriginal urban drift

 This aspect notwithstanding, it has never been recognised that Aborigines moving from Aboriginal communities to full-spectrum-demographic cities, require assistance to appreciate the very changed parental roles demanded by their new community.

 In their former traditional environments, Aboriginal parents do not normally impose discipline on their children, this being the function of specific relatives after the child has turned 7 to 9 years of age.
 In fact, there is no discipline to speak of prior to achieving this age level.
 (It has been speculated that this is one of the reasons why neurosis was rarely if ever evident in traditional Aboriginal society).